Love your coffee? Then the names 'breve' and 'latte' have probably crossed your path.

-Breve and latte have made their way into almost every cafe in the world, but as similar as they look on paper and taste in your mouth, there is actually more difference than meets the eye.
+Both have made their way into almost every café in the world, and as close as they look on paper (and taste in the cup), there's more between them than meets the eye.

 Quick Answer: What's the difference between a breve and a latte?